JetBrains/Exposed/documentation-website/Writerside/topics/Transactions.md

 `registerInterceptor()` and `unregisterInterceptor()` can be used to enable and disable a custom interceptor in a single transaction.

-To use a custom interceptor that acts on all transactions, extend the [`GlobalStatementInterceptor`](https://jetbrains.github.io/Exposed/api/exposed-core/org.jetbrains.exposed.sql.statements/-global-statement-interceptor/index.html) class instead.
-Exposed uses the Java SPI ServiceLoader to discover and load any implementations of this class.
+To use a custom interceptor that acts on all transactions, implement the [`GlobalStatementInterceptor`](https://jetbrains.github.io/Exposed/api/exposed-core/org.jetbrains.exposed.sql.statements/-global-statement-interceptor/index.html) interface instead.
+Exposed uses the Java SPI ServiceLoader to discover and load any implementations of this interface.
 In this situation, a new file should be created in the *resources* folder named:
 ```
 META-INF/services/org.jetbrains.exposed.sql.statements.GlobalStatementInterceptor
 ```